OSGeo/OSGeoLive-doc/en/quickstart/rasdaman_quickstart.rst

 rasdaman is a raster server allowing queries on n-D raster data stored in a standard relational database.

 This Quick Start describes how to try out queries on a sandbox of raster objects.
-Before trying these examples, the rasdaman server has to be started (Geospatial -> Databases -> Rasdaman -> Start Rasdaman Server).
+Before trying these examples, the rasdaman server has to be started (:menuselection:`Geospatial --> Databases --> Rasdaman --> Start Rasdaman Server`).

 Exploring the 1-D to 4-D examples
 ================================================================================